cbw1243/cbw1243.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Bowen, a postdoctoral scholar in the Department of Agricultural and Consumer Economics at the University of Illinois.
-I work in the [Gramig Lab](https://www.bengramig.com/) led by [Dr. Benjamin Gramig](https://ace.illinois.edu/directory/bgramig).
+Welcome to my website.
+I am Bowen Chen, an agricultural economist by training and earned my PhD ([Dr. Nelson Villoria](https://www.ageconomics.k-state.edu/directory/faculty_directory/villoria/index.html) was my advisor) at the Kansas State University in 2019.

+I currently work for [Bunge](https://www.bunge.com/) at its global headquarter located in Saint Louis as a data scientist.
+Before joining Bunge, I worked for [Bayer Crop Science](https://www.cropscience.bayer.com/) as a data scientist co-op and also worked for the [Gramig Lab](https://www.bengramig.com/) led by [Dr. Benjamin Gramig](https://ace.illinois.edu/directory/bgramig) at the University of Illinois as a postdoctoral scholar.

-I am an agricultural economist by training and earned my PhD at the Kansas State University in 2019.
-My research fields are **_international trade_** and **_production economics_**.
-I work predominantly on applied research at the intersection of international trade, development, agricultural policy, and the environment.
-My present research seeks to understand the role of international trade and conservation practices in mitigating climate change impacts on the global agriculture.
+My fields of interests are **_international trade_** and **_production economics_**.
+My past academic works were mostly applied research at the intersection of international trade, development, agricultural policy, and the environment.
+The research goal was to understand the roles of international trade and conservation practices in mitigating climate change impacts on the global agriculture.
 I have dealt extensively with fine-scale geospatial and temporal data with applications to modern statistical models, econometrics, and data science tools.
+By joining Bunge, I seek to better understand the challenges facing the global food supply chain and to learn more advanced tools to address those challenges.

 _Latest work_:
  - **usdampr**: Request for Livestock Mandatory Reporting data.
 Accepted by [_CRAN_](https://cran.r-project.org/web/packages/usdampr/index.html)